al102030/django_project/README.md

   - Its allows us to use different databases without changing our code
   - We can represent our database structures as classes and we call that classes, <span style="color: Red;">Models</span>
   - We define our models inside <span style="color: Red;">models.py</span> file in our blog app
+  - Django has its built-in user authentication system and we don't need to define user model
   - We can create all fields that we need for our entity inside of our database inside a model class
   - Model classes inherit from models class in Django
   - Actually we define all fields of our table using methods of models class